open-mmlab/mmdetection/docs/get_started.md

 a.
 Following the above instructions, MMDetection is installed on `dev` mode , any local modifications made to the code will take effect without the need to reinstall it.

 b.
-If you would like to use `opencv-python-headless` instead of `opencv -python`, you can install it before installing MMCV.
+If you would like to use `opencv-python-headless` instead of `opencv-python`, you can install it before installing MMCV.

 c.
 Some dependencies are optional.
 Simply running `pip install -v -e .` will